kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 Bingo that worked.

+Ok that's it for this demo and I don't need this pod anymore.
+So let's go ahead and delete it.

 In the next video we'll look at how to access our pod the proper usign kubernetes services.